Economic Inequality is Increasing in the U.S.

 The Influence of Big Money On Our Federal Government

-With their enormous monetary contributions to national election campaigns, a fairly small number of very wealthy individuals are able to exert significant influence on our federal government.
-Of the top ten largest contributors to the 2018 election, six gave huge amounts to Democratic and Liberal causes (between $12 and $94 million), and four gave similarly huge contributions (between $12 and $123 million) to Republican and Conservative causes.
+With their enormous monetary contributions to national election campaigns, a fairly small number of very wealthy families are able to exert significant influence on our federal government.
+Of the top twenty-five largest contributors to the 2020 election, 11 gave huge amounts to Democratic and Liberal causes (between $13 and $152 million), and 14 gave similarly huge contributions (between $13 and $218 million) to Republican and Conservative causes.
 Our country was founded to have government “of the people, by the people and for the people”, and that is not happening at this point in our history.
 “We the people” have little voice in how we are governed.
+Less than 4% of adults made political contributions in 2020.
 Large donations from corporations, PACS and billionaires now have a much stronger voice in our federal government and many of our state governments.
 Decisions are made and laws are passed that are driven by their needs, not the needs of the rest of us.

 What was designed to be a government of checks and balances among its three branches has been corrupted by these moneyed interests, and as a result, our people are suffering the consequences.